Taxonomy of Fishing Mini-games

 (video source)

-Now that we know the current state of fishing we can start asking ourselves the important questions.
-What we can do next?
-How can we improve this sub-genre.
+Now that we know the current state of fishing we can start asking ourselves the important questions: What we can do next?
+How can we improve this sub-genre?
 What we can do better?
 What works?
 Can we procedurally generate fishing mini-game rules?

-I will try to answer these question in the next part.
-In the meanwhile, I have question for you.
+I will try to answer these questions in the next part.
+In the meantime, I have question for you.
 What is your best fishing mini-game?
-There are fishing mini-games that are not caught by this categorization?
+Are there fishing mini-games that are not addressed by this categorization?
 Let me know.

 This article has been originally published on my blog at this address.
 If you have any question, you can comment below or contact me on Twitter.